 It is not the fornicator’s eyes, which saw someone he now lusts after, that make him stumble.
 Nor is it his genitals, her dress or her body.

-Jesus identifies where the sin comes from:
+Jesus identifies, a few sentences earlier in the same teaching, where the sin comes from:

 Matthew 15:19 For out of the heart come evil thoughts—murder, adultery, sexual immorality, theft, false testimony, slander.